gustcomer/big-tech-companions/javascript-glossary.md

     * In a function, in strict mode, this is undefined.
     * In an event, this refers to the element that received the event.
     * Methods like call(), apply(), and bind() can refer this to any object.
+* undefined: means a variable has been declared, but not defined.